rdivyanshu/rdivyanshu.github.io/dafny.md

     else if (s[i] + s[j] > sm){
       j := j - 1;
     }
-    else{
+    else {
       return i, j;
     }
   }
 }
 ```

 This is runnable and verifiable.
 But it does n't say anything about returned indices.
 We need contract attached to `find_indices` that it returns right indices.
 Using `ensures`, we can do exactly that.
 It adds postcondition to method - predicates which must hold when method returns.
 Let's add what we intended to return.

 ```
 method find_indices (s: seq<int>, sm: int)